RateCity.com.au

 How does car insurance work in Australia?

-If you own and drive a car in Australia, you are legally bound to have at least one form of car insurance: Compulsory Third Party (CTP) insurance.
-But with the number of options available, choosing the right insurer that suits your needs can get confusing.
+• If you own and drive a car in Australia, you are legally required to have at least one form of car insurance: Compulsory Third Party (CTP) insurance.
+But with the number of other car insurance options available, choosing the right insurer that suits your needs can get confusing.

-There are four main types of motor vehicle insurance.
+There are four main types of motor vehicle insurance in Australia:

 1. Compulsory Third Party